 There are many ways to successfully treat different joint pains and to get back to an active lifestyle.
-Cleveland Clinic’s Orthopaedic & Rheumatology Institute is consistently ranked among the top five programs in the nation by U.S. News & World Report, and has a long history of excellence and innovation.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report and its Orthopaedic & Rheumatology Institute has a long history of excellence and innovation.
 With state-of-the-art diagnostics and decades of experience, our physicians and surgeons can evaluate the cause of your joint pain and determine the best treatment for you.

 Defining Regenerative Medicine

 The use of any substance derived from a living source to treat or prevent disease is often referred to as a “biologic treatment,” since “biologic” comes from the Greek Bios, which means life.
 Treatments involving the use of cells, plasma or growth factors in orthopaedics are often referred to as orthobiologics.
 We use the term “regenerative medicine” to refer to the treatments that potentially can repair, replace, or regenerate human cells, tissues or organs to restore or establish normal function.
 These treatments embrace cellular therapies, including stem cells, growth factors (platelet rich plasma) and scaffolds.